AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-need-to-have-all-the-answers.md

 date: 2025-05-31
 description: "Uncertainty isn’t failure—it’s part of the path."
 thumbnail: /images/posts/dont-need-all-answers.jpg
+excerpt: "Clarity isn’t a prerequisite for moving forward.
+Sometimes, the answers come as we go—and sometimes they don’t need to."
+tags: [Uncertainty, Trust, Self-Compassion, Emotional Growth, Presence]
 ---

 There’s a part of me that used to panic in the unknown.